microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ![](./imgs/copiedsource.png)

-## Performing your inital Commit using VS Code
+## Performing your initial Commit using VS Code

 1. In VS Code from the menu click **File** > **Open Folder**
 2. Navigate to your Cloned Azure DevOps Repo: **C:\SuperchargeSQLDeployments**